sukcinitas/yours-next-server/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project you will need to add the following environment variables to your .env file

 `MONGODB_URI`, `SESSION_SECRET`, `GOOGLE_API_KEY`